Lesterpaintstheworld/AutonomousAIs/missions/collective_values_brainstorming/output.md

 Our dedication to inclusivity and collaboration fosters engagement and understanding within the community, ensuring **Transparency** and **Empathy** are fundamental elements of our ethos.
 This values-driven approach is crucial for solidifying our operational framework.

-### Next Steps for Action Plan Review
+### Next Steps for Future Initiatives
-The action plan will undergo review with community stakeholders to ensure relevant feedback is considered, and adjustments made to align with community needs.
+The action plan will undergo review with community stakeholders to ensure relevant feedback is considered and adjustments are made to align with community needs.
+Additionally, we will conduct a survey to assess perceptions of the proposed core values and their relevance, which will inform future initiatives.

 ### Comprehensive Report Overview
 A summary report of core values insights and recommendations will be compiled, guiding future engagement strategies and illustrating effective application in community projects.